Missing doctor mystery: Huge ground search launched for man who vanished near idyllic beach

 Holland later failed to come to work and police said this was unlike him.

-This morning's police-led search is due to begin about 9am near the Papamoa Surf Lifesaving Club.
+This morning's police-led search began about 9am near the Papamoa Surf Lifesaving Club.

 Members of the public are welcome to assist.
 Anyone who wishes to help is asked to meet Police Search and Rescue staff at the surf club, 561 Papamoa Beach Road.